romeorizzi/TALight/README.md

 ## TUTORIAL (How to use TAlight)

-In the examples we offer in this tutorial we assume the use of a POSIX-like shell.
+In all the examples we offer in this tutorial we assume the use of a POSIX-like shell.
+Even if you aim at the problem maker role we suggest you to first exploit the first of these two tutorials currently available.

+<details><summary><strong>START UP TUTORIAL</strong></summary>

 #### PREAMBLE